thebgacademy/bga-site/content/BGA23/Sessions/gfastar.md

 ---
-title: gfastar a tool suite to assist genome assembly
+title: gfastar - a tool suite to assist genome assembly
+aliases:
-alias: gfastar
+  - gfastar
 date_created: 18_30-04-2024
 data_modified: 18_30-04-2024
 ---
 #BGA23/sessions #Tools #Gfastar #QC #Workshop

-# Gfastar: a tool suite to assist genome assembly

 > [!caution] This session may now be out of date so beware!!!
 > This session is part of [**Biodiversity Genomics Academy 2023**](https://BGA23.org)